-China, for its part, has stepped up its economic relations with North Korea, and one high-ranking official announced that the Beijing government was ready “to deepen cooperation in all areas.”
+China, for its part, has stepped up its with North Korea, and one high-ranking official announced that the Beijing government was ready “to deepen cooperation in all areas.”
 It has an interest in Kim Jong Un following the path of economic reform.

 Kim has generally proved to be a truculent pupil, however.
 His decision to go ahead with this latest provocation both stole headlines from the coming-out tour of the new Communist Party head Xi Jinping and demonstrably reinforces the rationale for the U.S. security pivot to Asia, which unsettles the Chinese leadership.
 China’s leverage with North Korea is blunt: behave, or we’ll let you collapse and thus precipitate the one outcome that we want to avoid -- a large-scale refugee crisis on the border and the prospect of a unified Korea not under Chinese sway.
 For now, the benefits of protecting even an obstreperous North Korea still outweigh the costs.